Allyson-Robert/X-LAB_Plotting_Manager/README.md

 #### Help
 The *"Help"* links to a basic about window and to this documentation (not yet implemented).

-### Fileset creation
+### ExperimentDB creation
 ![Main Window](./IMG/DataCreationWindow.png)

-Fileset are created by opening the Data Creation Window by navigating the menu bar *"File -> Create Set"*.
+ExperimentDB are created by opening the Data Creation Window by navigating the menu bar *"File -> Create Set"*.
 Filesets must always be named and contain paths to datafiles.
 Do not forget to select the correct Experiment Type at this step.
 Adding datafiles can be done manually by browsing to the proper file and labelling each.